uaineteine/transforms_framework/readme.md

 4. Builds documentation
    - If a docs/ folder exists, changes into docs/ and executes builddocs.bat
    - Returns to the project root when finished
+   - For detailed instructions on building the documentation, see [Documentation Build Process](docs/docsbuild.md).

 After a successful build, you should see the generated distribution files under `dist/`.